MaNyh/NTRFlows/README.md

 The only dependencies needed are "snakemake, pandas, singularity/conda and slurm"

+Currently the usage of the workflow is limited to
 ```console
 foo@bar:/path/to/project-workdir$ git clone -b master https://github.com/MaNyh/NTRFlows.git
 foo@bar:/path/to/project-workdir$ snakemake -j 1 --use-singularity --profile profiles/slurm